gkotian/gautam_linux/gpg/notes.md

    ```
 1. Follow the steps in the `Steps to backup a GPG key` section and then save the
    directory containing the newly backed-up files in a secure location.
+1. Also copy the directory containing the newly backed-up files to all other
+   devices where this GPG key is used and run the steps in the `Steps to restore
+   a backed-up GPG key` section.

 ## Credits